-The strength tarot card also means to imbue you with the energy you need to face any obstacle, or simply to get better.
+The Strength tarot card also means to imbue you with the energy you need to face any obstacle, or simply to get better.
 Just like the Death major arcana is often mistaken to mean literal death and nothing else, strength in tarot does not necessarily mean physical strength.

-The most common depiction of the strength tarot card is a struggle between two characters, a human (usually female) and a lion.
+The most common depiction of the Strength card is a struggle between two characters, a human (usually female) and a lion.
 An important aspect of this major arcana is often “lost in translation” in the various tarot decks that can be found in the market, where you can see a physical conflict straight out of an old peplum movie.
 In truth, when you look at the origins of the iconography, the woman is opening the lion’s mouth very gently.

 This is not meant to show a display of physical strength, but rather proof of confidence and inner strength, through peaceful demeanor and gentle kindness, she opens the mouth of the lion who happily complies, while any attempt to force it open through sheer muscle strength would probably have ended up with a lot of blood.
 In the Rider-Waite-Smith tarot deck, the woman’s head is crowned with the same infinity symbol as the Magician, showing her enlightenment.

-This major arcanum is often seen as an encouragement to further your personal projects, and to find a way out from any trap or obstacle by using your greatest assets creatively instead of just using your muscles
+This major arcanum is often seen as an encouragement to further your personal projects and to find a way out from any trap or obstacle by using your greatest assets creatively instead of just using your muscles.

 The Fool’s Journey